310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Tetora %}
-Ahaha, you still sound like you’re trying a li'l *too* hard to be energetic… but I guess you’re starting to sound a bit more like the usual Taichou now~♪
+Ahaha, you still sound like you’re trying a li'l *too* hard to be energetic… but I guess you’re startin’ to sound a li'l bit more like the usual Taichou now~♪
 {% endbubble %}

 {% bubble Hajime %}